lu-group/rams/README.md

-Keep the following line while the repository is under construction.
-Remove it after approval by Lu.

-> Under Construction

 # RAMS

 The data and code for the paper [RAMS: Residual‐Based Adversarial‐Gradient Moving Sample Method for Scientific Machine Learning in Solving Partial Differential Equations](http://doi.org/10.1002/aidi.202500214).